ibm-cloud-docs/watsonxdata/retrieval_service.md

     {: note}

 1. A confirmation dialog appears, click **Select**.
-1. Under **Text to SQL**, choose on of the following avialble AI models:
+1. Under **Text to SQL**, choose on of the following available AI models:
    - **granite-3-8b-instruct**
    - **llama-3-3-70b-instruct**
 1. A confirmation dialog appears, click **Select**.